qbcu/qbcu/README.md

 - 👋 Hi, I’m @qbcu
 - 👀 I’m interested in coding (i guess)
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently developing in Python
-- 💞️ I’m looking to collaborate on nothing.
-Fuck you.
+- 💞️ I’m not looking on collaborating on anything at the moment.
-- 📫 How to reach me: subclassify on discord,
+- 📫 How to reach me: xgaj on discord
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: the eyes. they see.